vishnurthn/SR-FLIPFLOP-USING-CASE/README.md

-Developed by: HARSHIDA K S
+Developed by: VISHNU RATHAN.B

-RegisterNumber:24900060
+RegisterNumber:24001855

 **RTL LOGIC FOR FLIPFLOPS**